artic-network/civet/docs/map_option_docs.md

 How to visualise the geographical data in sequences using civet

 > Note: All of these options require some geographical information, either in the background data or the input query information.
+See [here](./geographical_data.md) for a list of accepted adm2 regions.

 ### --local-lineages and associated options